isaacchua0309/HeartSprouts/README.md

 5. Journal entries and ratings are stored in Firestore and displayed in the WeeklyReflectionScreen.

 ![Journal and Weekly Reflection Flow](diagrams/journal_weekly_reflection_flow.png)

+These diagrams and steps outline the main flows and interactions in the HeartSprouts application, providing a clear view of how different features are implemented and integrated.
+If you need any further details or modifications, feel free to let me know!

 ### Entity-Relationship Diagram